Elly: Michael - what on earth are you watching? That is not for young children. I'm changing the channel.

 - There is either no such thing as versatility, or the couple is equally reversible with them easily swapping all the time and both partners being 100% comfortable in whatever position.
 There's also no such thing as one partner being uncomfortable giving whatever kind of oral sex (forget the idea of mastubatory aids all together!).

 - A bottom's anus is a discount vagina, essentially.
 It even self-lubricates!
+A really egregious example of this trope will even have a hymen (the Hollywood "barrier" version) back there!
 And since it's roughly located in the same vicinity as a vagina, gay couples have zero problem getting into popular male/female sexual positions.

 - All bisexuals (if they exist) will sleep with Anything That Moves, because being attracted to both genders means they're not allowed to have any standards or physical preferences.